zxh19890103/jsoneditor/README.md

 <script src="jsoneditor.js?v=1.0.0"></script>
 ```

-### 2. copy the follow html and paste it where you want to use json editor.
-Note: you can change the id's value, but you shouldn't modify the class.
-Both of the two html block are required.
-And you should keep the structure no change.
+### 2. copy the following html and paste it where you want to use jsoneditor.
+Note: you can change the id, but you shouldn't modify the class.
+Both of the two html blocks are required.
+And you'd better keep the structure no change.

 ```html
 <!-- Required!!!
 Area for displaying json -->